-There are currently 12 hot springs in operation.
-The invigorating waters are used by luxury hotels for spa breaks, and by medical resorts to treat a range of health disorders.
+There are 12 hot springs, the invigorating waters used by luxury hotels for spa breaks, and by medical resorts to treat a range of health disorders.

 We visit the best known spring, Vřídlo, which belches its curative water to a height of 12m.
 The water is free to taste.

-After the tour, there is free time, to explore the town further, visit some of the charming boutique shops, or to enjoy lunch or refreshments in one of the elegant restaurants and cafes (lunch is not included in the price of the tour).
+After the tour there is free time for you to explore the town further, visit the charming boutique shops, or enjoy lunch at one of the many elegant cafés and restaurants (lunch is not included in the tour).

-If you require a tour in German or Spanish, state it in Special Requests on the booking form.
+If you require a tour in German, Italian or Spanish, state it in Special Requests on the booking form.